 During the clinical year, various written documents are required, including SOAP notes, admission notes, and pre-and post-operative notes.
 Please refer to the Clinical Practicum Syllabi on Moodle for a complete description.
+Students are required to place the notes into Typhon and then upload the documents into Moodle for grading.
+Late submissions will result in a 50% grade reduction.

-Mid-Clinical Evaluation
+Mid-Clinical Report